-It is vital that the Australian Government continues to lead this strategy through established mechanisms and in doing so, establish effective Commonwealth law enforcement responses to human trafficking.
+It is vital that the Australian Government continues to lead Australia's antihuman trafficking strategy through established mechanisms and in doing so, establish effective Commonwealth law enforcement responses to human trafficking.
 The existing framework would be strengthened by the appointment of a Commissioner with responsibility to independently monitor and review the effectiveness of this strategy as well as identify any areas for improvement.